KDE/kde-builder/doc/using-kde-builder/kde-builder-logging.md

 kde-builder will create a link from the file containing the error (such as `build-1.log` to a file called `error.log`).

-The upshot to all of this is that to see why a module failed to build after your last kde-builder invocation, the file you should look at first is `${log-dir}/latest/module-name/error.log`.
+The upshot to all of this is that to see why a project failed to build after your last kde-builder invocation, the file you should look at first is `${log-dir}/latest/project-name/error.log`.

 ```{tip}
 If the file `error.log` is empty (especially after an installation),